NATIVE PLANTS AND TREES OF KAUAI: A GUIDE OF KAUAI’S FLORA

 Orchids are often used in leis, and they are also a popular choice for wedding bouquets.
 Gardeners on Kauai take pride in their orchid collections, and visitors to the island can enjoy admiring these beautiful flowers.

 Tropical Milkweed (Asclepias curassavica)

 The Kauai tropical milkweed plants are a species of evergreen shrub that is native to the Hawaiian Islands.
 They are commonly found in humid environments, such as rainforests and mountains.
 The leaves of the plant are large and leathery, with a milky sap that contains toxins that are harmful to many animals.

 However, the Kauai tropical milkweed is the only known food source for the endangered Hawaiian bee.
 These bees are essential pollinators of the Kauai plants, and without them, the plants would eventually die out.
 The relationship between the bee and the Kauai tropical milkweed is an example of mutualism, where both species depend on each other for survival.

 See Amazing Flora and Plantlife with Kauai ATV

 If you want to see Kauai’s beautiful plant life, the best way to do it is on an ATV tour with Kauai ATV.
-We’ll take you through some of the most picturesque areas on the island and show you all sorts of different trees and plants.
+We’ll take you through some of the most picturesque areas on the island (including the opportunity to see some of the places Jurassic Park was filmed) and show you all sorts of different trees and plants.
 Book your tour today and experience nature at its finest!